Knowledgeable Lawyers Help Victims of Medication Errors in Baltimore & Washington D.C.

 - Providing someone else’s medicine to a customer

 Frequently Asked Questions About Medication Errors

-Schochor and Staton, P.A. takes a collaborative approach when handling lawsuits involving medication errors—our attorneys work closely with skilled medical investigators, expert witnesses, clients and each other to develop strong strategies for every case.
+Schochor, Staton, Goldberg and Cardea, P.A. takes a collaborative approach when handling lawsuits involving medication errors—our attorneys work closely with skilled medical investigators, expert witnesses, clients and each other to develop strong strategies for every case.
 While we are easily accessible should you wish to ask questions, some of the most common ones we hear include: